Brad Pitt's Unexpected TV Appearance Goes A Lot Deeper Than Butt Makeup

 “I could never even imagined this could be, this space,” Black says.
 “It’s gorgeous.”

 “It’s a constant exchange with great friends,” Pitt says in the episode.
-“She’ll return the favor next week.”
+“She’ll return the favour next week.”

 Now, Black has a place where she and Pitt can be alone, together.